 Where should I measure a surface?

 Sort of.
-A few years ago I faced a big question after finding that the LiDAR I was working on was pretty noisy.
-I made a model to show how noisy the LiDAR should be, and needed some data to verify the model.
-So we hung the LiDAR instrument in a lab and measured a concrete floor for a few hours.
+A few years ago I faced a big question after finding that the lidar I was working on was pretty noisy.
+I made a model to show how noisy the data should be, and needed some data to verify the model.
+So we hung the instrument in a lab and measured a concrete floor for a few hours.

 Here’s a pretty old plot of what we saw: